 MUS 3410 - Theory of Music I: The Language of Music

-- Goals: Reinforce fundamentals of music and develop a basic knowledge of tonal harmony. - Content: Fundamentals of music notation and systems, introduction to analysis, sight-singing, and aural training including computer-based instruction.
-Course work requires basic piano skills.
+Goals: Reinforce fundamentals of music and develop a basic knowledge of tonal harmony.

+Content: Fundamentals of music notation and systems, introduction to analysis, sight-singing, and aural training including computer-based instruction.